Robert98A/robert98a.github.io/index.md

 ## Executive Summary

-I am an Electrical Engineer transitioning into Data Analytics, combining a rigorous technical background in telecommunications and signal processing with modern data science methodologies.
-My engineering experience has instilled a disciplined, structural approach to complex systems, which I leverage to transform raw data into reliable, actionable business insights.
+I am a Data Analyst with a strong technical foundation in Electrical Engineering and professional experience as a System Test Technician.
+I combine the rigorous, methodical approach required for hardware validation and network monitoring with modern data science methodologies.

-I have recently expanded my technical toolkit through the **Google Data Analytics Professional Certificate**, strengthening my proficiency in SQL, R, and Tableau to solve real-world business problems.
-I aim to bridge the gap between technical data complexity and strategic decision-making through clear analysis and documentation.
+My background involves hands-on experience in testing and validating telecommunications equipment, where precision and attention to detail are critical.
+I have recently expanded my skillset through the **Google Data Analytics Professional Certificate**, mastering SQL, R, and Tableau to transform complex datasets into clear, reliable business insights.
+I aim to apply this technical discipline to support data-driven decision-making.

 ---